mdrideout/cream_of_the_crop/README.md

 provide a good user experience for those platforms.
 There is potential to add native Swift and Kotlin code to handle these tasks even faster.
 Consider checking out [flutter_native_image](https://pub.dev/packages/flutter_native_image).

-# Installation:
-Add more readme for setup and use

 # Crop Instructions:
 The crop command takes several variables.
 Please reference the [mozilla developer docs](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) for a description of that they mean.